 This is a correct perception.
 Such politically orientated networks are rarely willing to be merely 'sororities' as many of the old ones were, and want to proselytise their political as well as their feminist ideas.
 This is only natural, but its implications for women's liberation have never been adequately discussed.
 The old elites are rarely willing to bring such differences of opinion out into the open because it would involve exposing the nature of the informal structure of the group.
 Many of these informal elites have been hiding under the banner of 'anti-elitism' and 'structureless-ness'.
-To counter effectively the competition from another informal structure, they would have to become 'public' and this possibility is fraught with many dangerous implications.
-Thus, to maintain its own power, it is easier to rationalise the exclusion of the members of the other informal structure by such means as 'red-baiting', 'lesbian-baiting' or 'straight-baiting'.
-The only other alternative is formally to structure the group in such a way that the original power is institutionalised.
-This is not always possible.
-If the informal elites have been well structured and have exercised a fair amount of power in the past, such a task is power of the state, a mass movement itself does not a revolution make.
+To counter effectively the competition from another informal structure, they would have to between one and the other, but also overlooks an important process of the feminist movement, that of building a women's culture.
+While, ultimately, a massive force of women (and some men) will be necessary to smash the power of the state, a mass movement itself does not a revolution make.
 If we hope to create a society free of mate supremacy, when we overthrow capitalism and build international socialism, we had better start working on it right away, because some of our very best anti-capitalist friends are going to give us the hardest time.
 We must be developing a visible women's culture, within which women can define and express themselves apart from patriarchal standards, and which will meet the needs of women where patriarchy has failed.